Braves vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The Braves are 76-40 in games they were listed as the moneyline favorite (winning 65.5% of those games).
+- The Braves have a 77-40 record in games they were favored on the moneyline (winning 65.8% of those games).

-- When playing as moneyline favorites with odds of -250 or shorter, Atlanta has a 19-6 record (winning 76% of its games).
+- Atlanta has a record of 7-4 when it has played as moneyline favorites with odds of -275 or shorter (63.6% winning percentage).

-- The Braves have an implied moneyline win probability of 71.4% in this contest.
+- Based on this game's moneyline, the Braves have an implied win probability of 73.3%.

-- In the 129 games in which bookmakers have set an over/under for Atlanta, it has combined with opponents to go over the total 69 times (69-57-3).
+- Atlanta has had an over/under set by bookmakers 130 times, and have combined with opponents to go over the total in 70 of those games (70-57-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!